 The world of B2B marketing is rapidly changing: we’re all flipping funnels and looking at customer experience in a whole new way.
-But what’s keeping your programs from reaching the next level?
-With all the excitement around building your marketing tech stack, it’s easy to lose track of the basics.

 Help Sales Reps Find Information

 Now that you’ve carefully crafted blogs, white papers, email copy, and other collateral all geared toward your target accounts, where do you keep them?
 How do they stay organized?
 You might be looking at upwards of 50 versions of various pieces; how do you expect your sales team to know what to use if you can’t find it yourself?

 Marketing and sales teams frequently bump up against the limitations of their company intranets with the increase in content associated with ABM strategy.
 It might be time to look at software solutions designed to help share content with team members.

 Know What’s Working

 You can’t even begin to tackle the challenges of tracking the ROI of your ABM strategy if you can’t prove that sales is actually using your marketing content.
 Imagine having a centralized content hub that can be categorized by verticals or sales stages and tagged with your target accounts.
 Knowledge management and sales enablement tools both address this need and many even allow your sales team to access this information right from Salesforce.